Strategic Resource Allocation Policy, Pricing

 It should be based on the rates provided by the respective institutions/organisations’ existing contracts with commercial cloud service providers (CSP).
 PIs can approach their respective Research Offices to enquire on the CSP rates to use for their HPC Compute Budget.

-NSCC Singapore will issue two Calls for Projects per year.
-PIs may apply only during the application windows for the Calls for Projects.
+NSCC will issue two Calls for Projects per year.
+PIs may apply only during the respective application windows.

-For details on the Call for Projects, please refer to the Call for Projects page.
+For details on the Calls for Projects, please refer to the Call for Projects page.

-Applications to the Call for Projects should submit their HPC resource request for the whole project duration, with breakdown into HPC resource requirement each year.
-For each year, PIs are to further breakdown the HPC resource requirement by quarters.
+Applications to the Call for Projects should submit their HPC resource request for the whole project duration, with quarterly and annual breakdowns of HPC resource requirements.
 This will give visibility of the HPC resource request for entire project duration, as well as the planned usage for every quarter.

 Approved projects will receive 100% of the resources requested for the entire project duration.